facebook/react-native/docs/NativeModulesIOS.md

 > **NOTE**: About array and map
 >
-> React Native doesn't provide any guarantees about the types of values in these structures.
-Your native module might expect an array of strings, but if JavaScript calls your method with an array containing numbers and strings, you'll get `NSArray` with `NSNumber` and `NSString`.
-It is the developer's responsibility to check array/map value types (see [`RCTConvert`](https://github.com/facebook/react-native/blob/master/React/Base/RCTConvert.h) for helper methods).
+> Objective-C doesn't provide any guarantees about the types of values in these structures.
+Your native module might expect an array of strings, but if JavaScript calls your method with an array containing numbers and strings, you'll get an `NSArray` containing a mix of `NSNumber` and `NSString`.
+For arrays, `RCTConvert` provides some typed collections you can use in your method declaration, such as `NSStringArray`, or `UIColorArray`.
+For maps, it is the developer's responsibility to check the value types individually by manually calling `RCTConvert` helper methods.

 ## Callbacks

 > **WARNING**
 >
-> This section is even more experimental than others, we don't have a set of best practices around callbacks yet.
+> This section is more experimental than others, we don't have a set of best practices around callbacks yet.

 Native module also supports a special kind of argument- a callback.
 In most cases it is used to provide the function call result to JavaScript.